Prostin VR Pediatric

 How should I use alprostadil (Prostin VR Pediatric)?

-Use this medication exactly as it was prescribed for you.
-Do not use the medication in larger amounts, or use it for longer than recommended by your doctor.
+Use exactly as prescribed by your doctor.
+Do not use in larger or smaller amounts or for longer than recommended.
+Follow the directions on your prescription label.
 Using too much alprostadil can be very dangerous.

 Do not give yourself an alprostadil injection or pellet if you do not understand the instructions for proper use.
 Call your doctor, nurse, or pharmacist for help with injection instructions.
 Using an alprostadil transurethral pellet improperly could cause damage to your urethra.